Lelik7777/codewars_2023/kyu7/README.md

 # Codewars tasks kyu7

--Which color is the brightest?
+- Which color is the brightest?